BBA with a Concentration in Human Resource Management

 Human resource management is a field that’s rapidly evolving.
 It’s a growth area, with an increasing number of job opportunities available.
 But just as important, it’s a field that’s becoming increasingly influential in the business world.
 More and more, human resources professionals are assuming leadership positions in organizations large and small, securing a place at the table for critical business decisions.

 To take full advantage of these emerging opportunities, you need to have the right knowledge, education, and expertise.
-And CalSouthern’s Bachelor of Business Administration (BBA) with a concentration in human resources management is a great way to stand out in what’s become a crowded and competitive marketplace.
+And CalSouthern’s Bachelor of Business Administration degree (BBA) with a concentration in human resources management is a great way to stand out in what’s become a crowded and competitive marketplace.

 Unlike most online human resource degrees, CalSouthern’s BBA with a concentration in human resources management combines the core curriculum of the university’s BBA program with 15 credit hours of elective coursework in subjects such as supervisory management, labor relations and collective bargaining, compensation management, employee training and development, and staffing organizations.
 All courses are taught by CalSouthern’s outstanding School of Business faculty—gifted instructors experienced in teaching via the school’s proprietary online learning platform and leaders in the business community.
 They will mentor you on a one-to-one basis, teaching you how to apply the latest academic theory and proven real-world business strategies to overcome actual business challenges.
 The combination of established, respected academic theory and real-world experience arms CalSouthern Learners with the tools they need to succeed in a complex and fast-moving business world.